nchamberlain/dataviz-linegraph/README.md

 # **DataViz** 🚀
 A modular, customizable, and feature-rich 2D plotting library written in Rust.
 With **DataViz**, you can create a wide variety of plots tailored to your needs, supporting both raster (PNG) and vector (SVG) outputs.
+You can save and display(interactive or real-time) your DataViz figures.

 ---